bfarmilo/isoinspector/README.md

 ## Issues List

 1. Allow this to also run the service (Nflx, etc. etc.) by acting as a desktop web Browser (electron).
 Then capture keys etc. to allow replaying. parse-on-the-fly?
+1. Expand-all tree component
+1. Search by box name, expands tree down to and including that box, jumps cursor to start of box entry